-- Are blades wearing out unevenly (i.e. one blade is completely worn out while the others look new)? - Does the machine have a perceptible rolling or bouncing motion while in use? - Does the guard ring rock up and down relative to the ground while the machine is in use?
+- Are blades wearing out unevenly (e.g. one blade is completely worn out while the others look new)? - Does the machine have a perceptible rolling or bouncing motion while in use? - Does the guard ring rock up and down while the machine is in use?